 Improve site optimization

 … and much more

-To outwit the complexity of a full-blown audit, another approach is jump directly into the Google Lighthouse, a free tool.
-It provides a detailed report of what was analyzed, diagnoses the issues, and offers suggestions how to fix it.
+To outwit the complexity of a full-blown audit, another approach is to jump directly into the Google Lighthouse, a free tool.
+It provides a detailed report of what was analyzed, diagnoses the issues, and offers suggestions on how to fix them.
 If you follow all prompts the vexing low traffic issue will be significantly solved.